-Join us at the Kentucky Museum for a free community event celebrating the metal workers' trade.
+Join us at the Kentucky Museum for a free community event celebrating the metal workers' trade, including:

 Click on the arrows below to view activities.